-Vikramaditya Khanna, the William W. Cook Professor of Law at Michigan Law, is faculty director of the Directors’ College for Global Business and Law and co-director of the Joint Centre for Global Corporate and Financial Law & Policy, a collaboration between Michigan Law and India’s Jindal Global Law School.
+Vikramaditya Khanna, the William W. Cook Professor of Law at Michigan Law School, is faculty director of the Directors’ College for Global Business and Law and co-director of the Joint Centre for Global Corporate and Financial Law & Policy, a collaboration between Michigan Law and India’s Jindal Global Law School.

 Young-Kyu Kim is an assistant professor of management at Korea University Business School.
 From 2008 to 2010, he was with the Program on the Legal Profession as a postdoctoral research fellow.
 During his fellowship, he primarily worked on the Corporate Purchasing Project.

-Sida Liu is an assistant professor of sociology at the University of Toronto and a faculty fellow at the American Bar Foundation.
+Sida Liu is an associate professor of sociology at the University of Toronto, a faculty fellow at the American Bar Foundation, and an affiliated scholar of the U.S.-Asia Law Institute at New York University School of Law.
 Before joining the University of Toronto in 2016, he taught sociology and law at the University of Wisconsin-Madison.
 In 2016-2017, he was a member of the Institute for Advanced Study in Princeton.
 Sida received his LL.B. degree from Peking University Law School and his Ph.D. in sociology from the University of Chicago.